was] destroyed in a Collector surprise attack. I

 Well, you look good.
 Ah, the benefits of a redundant nervous system.
 Shepard:

-Oh.
-That must have been very painful, then. [evil grin]
+Oh, it must have been painful, then. [evil grin]

 A Subtrope of Bizarre Alien Biology